coomar2841/android-multipicker-library/README.md

 ###### Version 1.1.1 (Not Released Yet)
 - Fixed problem where for some files, mimetypes were not being properly set
 - Removed `Intent.createChooser` implementation Issue #33
+- Added option for `CacheLocation.INTERNAL_APP_DIR` for saving files into application's internal storage.

 ###### Version 1.1.0
 - Issue #14 (Support for adding mimetype parameter for FilePicker)